Phone icon. Need help? Call us on 0800 085 7371

 If an older loved one experiences dizzy spells, it can be a real concern for them, along with family, friends or neighbours, that they might need assistance if they get dizzy when no one else is around.
 This could be at home or if they are out and about.

 A wearable personal alarm system from TakingCare could be a great option to bring real peace of mind that help will always be available if it is needed.
-With a range of models that have different features to suit everyone’s different needs, the alarms are monitored 24/7 so that if the wearer needs help or reassurance at any time of the day or night, they can reach assistance easily.
+With a range of models that have different features to suit everyone’s different needs, including fall alarms and GPS alarms, the devices are monitored 24/7 so that if the wearer needs help or reassurance at any time of the day or night, they can reach assistance easily.

 View our full range of personal alarms online.
 If you have any questions or concerns about choosing an alarm, you can call our customer service team for more information on which product would be best suited to your circumstances.
 Our team is available on 0800 085 7371 (Mon – Fri, 9am – 5pm).